 For estimating expectation values, we construct an observable

 We compute the shadow estimate $\widehat{\langle O\rangle}$ and its standard error, and the exact value $\langle O\rangle = \langle\psi\lvert O \rvert\psi\rangle$ .

-\paragraph{Dense shadows for small subsystems}
+\paragraph{Dense shadows for small subsystems.}

 When the observable acts only on a few qubits it is efficient to \emph{restrict} the data to that subsystem and keep each shadow in its full matrix form.
-For a subsystem of \(N_A\) qubits a dense classical shadow is a \(2^{N_A}\!\times 2^{N_A}$ object (i.e.\ $4^{N_A}$ entries).
+For a subsystem of $N_A$ qubits a dense classical shadow is stored as a full $2^{N_A}\times 2^{N_A}$ object (i.e.\ $4^{N_A}$ entries).
 In practice, dense shadows are typically advantageous for small $N_A$ (roughly $N_A\sim 10$--$12$ on a workstation, depending on batching and how many shadows are stored/processed at once); for larger $N_A$, factorized shadows are usually preferable due to the exponential memory \emph{and} arithmetic cost.
 A reproducible timing/memory comparison underlying this guideline is provided in \lstinline{benchmarks/scaling\_benchmarks.ipynb}.

 In our example the operator \(O\) has support on qubits \(1\) and \(4\) only.
 The three-step workflow is therefore: reduce the measurement data to the sites \(\{1,4\}\); build dense shadows for that two-qubit subsystem; estimate \(\langle O\rangle\) with those shadows.